-It is a privilege and a great joy to sit with others and lead them in a conversation that explores the meaning of the church's scriptures.
-Those of us who prepared this course pray that it will help you become a better teacher of the Bible.
+It is a privilege and a great joy to sit with others and lead them in a conversation that explores the meaning of the Bible.
+Those of us who prepared this course pray that it will help you become a better teacher of scripture.
 Becoming a teacher is a never-ending task.
 If we care about what we do, we know that we never get it "right".
-There is always more to learn.
+There is always more to learn about the act of teaching and about helping people learn.
 We also know that teaching is both art and science.
 There are skills we can develop, but we also bring our creative selves to the task.
 Each of us teaches in a way that expresses who we are.
 May the God of wisdom and grace be with you as you teach.